madprops/blog/docs/armtrak.md

 The 7 stages of the safe zone can define eras or states.

 Sudden warps appearing in the middle of tough situations can be considered as lucky escape points.

-Players wrap around the map.
-When entering the right edge they appear on the left.
-Same with up and down.
-Lasers also wrap.

 ---